sitechecker.pro logo mobile

 What is a Mixed Content Error?

-A mixed content error occurs when a secure webpage (one loaded through HTTPS) includes resources (like images, videos, stylesheets, scripts) that are loaded over an insecure HTTP connection.
+A Blocked:mixed-content error occurs when a secure webpage (one loaded through HTTPS) includes resources (like images, videos, stylesheets, scripts) that are loaded over an insecure HTTP connection.
 This discrepancy creates a security vulnerability, as the insecurely loaded resources can potentially be manipulated by attackers, leading to compromised user data or malicious activity.

 The HTTPS protocol encrypts the data between the user’s web browser and the server, ensuring that information like personal details, login credentials, and payment information is transferred securely.
 However, if a webpage that is accessed via HTTPS requests resources over HTTP, the security of the entire web page is undermined because these resources are not encrypted.
 Modern web browsers identify this as a mixed content issue and may block these resources, display warnings, or indicate that the page is not fully secure, which can erode user trust and affect the site’s credibility.